danbulant/introductionToProgramming/week13/doc.typ

 Explain - in your own words - what is an exception?

 An object containing information about why a semi-hidden branching happened, usually used for error states.
-Thrown exceptions bubble up, as if a return was used, until there's a registered exception handler for a given code region, usually by try/catch.
+Thrown exceptions bubble up the call stack, as if a return was used, until there's a registered exception handler for a given code region, usually by try/catch.

 == Exercise 13.05